ciscoketcheon/ETD-Email-Script/README.md

 ## Email

-Sample email report looks like this
+Sample email report looks like this.
+It is not pretty, it can be further improved and customized.
 ![](etd-email.jpg)